 Akiko Fujimoto - Music Director

-Conductor Akiko Fujimoto is known for evoking dynamic performances through her expressive and sincere leadership style.
-Fujimoto is currently in her fourth season as Music Director of the Mid-Texas Symphony serving New Braunfels, the second fastest growing city in the United States.
-She has held titled conducting positions with three important American orchestras – Minnesota Orchestra, San Antonio Symphony, and Virginia Symphony – as well as conducted numerous orchestras across the U.S. including the San Francisco Symphony, National Symphony, Houston Symphony, North Carolina Symphony, Florida Orchestra, Vermont Symphony, and Arkansas Symphony among others.
+With meticulous preparation, expressive style, and a gift for connecting with ensembles, Japanese-American conductor Akiko Fujimoto is known for evoking dynamic performances wherever she conducts, inspiring praise for her “powerhouse performance” from the San Francisco Chronicle.
+Fujimoto is currently Music Director of the Mid-Texas Symphony, serving the fast-growing region of Seguin and New Braunfels.
+She has previously held titled conducting positions with three major American orchestras – Minnesota Orchestra, San Antonio Symphony, and Virginia Symphony – and made conducting appearances with numerous other U.S. orchestras including the San Francisco Symphony, National Symphony, Houston Symphony, North Carolina Symphony, and Florida Orchestra.

 To learn more visit: